sargis-work/paystack-ios/GUIDE.md

 ### Step 2: Configure API keys

 First, you'll want to configure Paystack with your publishable API key.
-We recommend doing this in your AppDelegate's application:didFinishLaunchingWithOptions: method so that it'll be set for the entire lifecycle of your app.
+We recommend doing this in your `AppDelegate`'s `application:didFinishLaunchingWithOptions:` method so that it'll be set for the entire lifecycle of your app.

 ```Swift
 // AppDelegate.swift